chunkypixel/atari-dev-studio/README.md

 ![Atari Dev Studio](images/ataridevstudio-emulator.png)

 ## Requirements
 Atari Dev Studio is an extension for Microsoft's cross-platform IDE Visual Studio Code and will run on the Windows, Linux and macOS platforms.
 The latest releases of batari Basic, 7800basic, dasm, Stella and A7800 are included so you can begin coding straight after installing the extension.
+Though, please take a moment to check the OS-specific notes below for potential caveats.

 ## Features
 Atari Dev Studio includes the following features: